corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/managing/member-suspension/_index.md

 ## Query for Members

 You can use the [Member Lookup REST endpoint](../../reference/rest-api/C5_OpenAPI.html#tag/Member-Lookup-API) to query for all members with a particular status by specifying the MGM and the status.
-By default, the endpoint returns only ACTIVE members.
+By default, the endpoint only returns members with the status ACTIVE.
 You can also query for multiple statuses together.
 For example, to query for all members with the status SUSPENDED:

 {{< tabs >}}
 {{% tab name="Bash"%}}